MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 ### Using Splunk

-You can also use the Spunk platform to set up alerts.
+You can also use the Splunk platform to set up alerts.

-- Watch this video tutorial on how to create [Spunk alerts](https://www.splunk.com/view/SP-CAAAGYG)
+- Watch this video tutorial on how to create [Splunk alerts](https://www.splunk.com/view/SP-CAAAGYG)
-- For more information, see [Spunk alerting manual](https://docs.splunk.com/Documentation/Splunk/8.0.4/Alert/AlertWorkflowOverview)
+- For more information, see [Splunk alerting manual](https://docs.splunk.com/Documentation/Splunk/8.0.4/Alert/AlertWorkflowOverview)

 ## Workflow